-Besides a mode change issued by a Wake-Up event, the operation mode on the TLE6251-2G can be changed by changing the signals on the EN and NSTB pins.
-Therefore the power supplies V{CC} and V{IO} must be active.
-According to the mode diagram in Figure 4 the operation mode can be changed directly from Sleep mode to the Receive-Only mode and to the Normal Operation mode.
+Besides a mode change issued by a Wake-Up event, the operation mode on the TLE6251-3G can be changed by changing the signals on the EN and NSTB pins.
+Therefore the power supplies $V{CC}$ and $V{IO}$ must be active.
+According to the mode diagram in Figure 4 the operation mode can be changed directly from Sleep mode to the Receive-Only mode, Normal Operation mode.
 A change from Sleep mode direct to Stand-By mode is only possible via a Wake-Up event.
-For example by setting the NSTB pin and the EN pin to "high" the TLE6251-2G changes from Sleep mode to Normal Operation mode (see Figure 8).
+For example by setting the NSTB pin and the EN pin to "high" the TLE6251-3G changes from Sleep mode to Normal Operation mode (see Figure 8).